 “The different things that I saw over the weeks, it made me want to go back,” she said.
 “There were tough days, where somebody wouldn’t agree with something or they wanted to break the rules a little bit and get more than they were supposed to.
 There were so many people that do express their gratitude, it makes up for that.”

 Sarah Myose, a senior from Wichita, taught a weekly pre-literacy class at the Wichita Indochinese Center.
-She is an Honors Baccalaureate major with concentrations in art and biological sciences.
+They are an Honors Baccalaureate major with concentrations in art and biological sciences.

-She introduced immigrants and refugees to the basic English needed to fill out forms and applications, often to help with employment, health care or education.
-Her teaching got people started into the center’s five levels of language training.
+They introduced immigrants and refugees to the basic English needed to fill out forms and applications, often to help with employment, health care or education.
+Their teaching got people started into the center’s five levels of language training.

 The final component of the class, Showstack said, is to write a grant proposal for a project that addresses a community need.
 Many of her students volunteer in Wichita’s primary schools, and this spring some of the students proposed projects that would improve education for children who speak minority languages.